Losing your Home to the Bank

-This book explains the mechanics of buying and selling homes in foreclosure under California law.
+This book explains the mechanics of buying and selling homes in pre-foreclosure under California law.

 This book, from the National Consumer Law Center, offers practical advice on stopping a threatened foreclosure.
-The 2009 edition details the Obama administration's "Making Home Affordable" program and other new loan modification initiatives.
+The 2013 edition contains the latest on the Home Affordable Modification Program (HAMP) and new mortgage servicing rules from the Consumer Financial Protection Bureau (CFPB) under the National Mortgage Settlement..
 The volume also provides basic steps to obtain a workout.
 Not California-specific.

 This book, from respected publisher Nolo Press, offers strategies for avoiding foreclosure or minimizing its impact, charts of state law, and a useful glossary.
 Not California-specific.